SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     mongorestore --drop --db TENANT_NAME PATH_TO_BACKED_UP_COLLECTION

     Here:
-     - PATH_TO_BACKED_UP_COLLECTION refers to the location of the 10.7 backup folders in your 10.9 appliance.
+     - PATH_TO_BACKED_UP_COLLECTION refers to the location of the 10.7 backup folders in your Edge 10.9 appliance.

     For example:
     mongorestore --drop --db edge /home/admin/migration_data/edge/